-Skills and capabilities related to employability LO no. 1.
+Skills and capabilities related to employability LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
 Use a range of techniques to gather and evaluate information COMP0001 2.
 Show an awareness of legal and ethical aspects of computing COMP0001